Adjuvant/sharpen_config/README.md

 Sample Sharpen external configuration
 =====================

-This repository contains maven project with sample external configuration for the modified [Sharpen project](https://github.com/ydanila/sharpen_imazen/tree/commandline).
+This repository contains a maven project with extensive default customization controls for converting Java to C# using the  [Sharpen project](https://github.com/mono/sharpen).
+For a version the latest version that compiles and runs under Java 8 see my version until pull requests are initiated and integrated: https://github.com/HankG/sharpen

-Just build it as java library and place into [Sharpen project](https://github.com/ydanila/sharpen_imazen/tree/commandline) directory.
+Just build this as a java library and place into the [Sharpen project](https://github.com/mono/sharpen) directory.